eleutherius/fbsd-desktop/README.md

 ###  About FBSD-Desktop

-FBSD-Desktop - it is bash script for install X-server for you!
+FBSD-Desktop - it's installer graphical environment for FreeBSD!

 ### Roadmap